 What began as an untimely tragedy has found a way to give back to the Macon community.
 Money raised from Bragg Jam is donated to Macon’s Ocmulgee Heritage Trail and other local causes in Brax and Tate Bragg’s honor.

-17 years later, countless hours of time put in by all-volunteer board members has led to Bragg Jam becoming a major community event, cumulating in the Macon’s biggest night of music with a huge concert crawl on the last Saturday of July.
+Countless hours of time put in by all-volunteer board members has led to Bragg Jam becoming a major community event, culminating in Macon’s biggest night of music each and every year!
+2018 marks the 20th Bragg Jam Music Festival!
+For the first time it will feature two nights of the legendary concert crawl in downtown Macon this July 27th and 28th.

 Join Everett Verner every Saturday at 9am as he talks to various people from Bragg Jam’s past and present, including friends, family, and board members.